rostandk/ml-assessment/README.md

 1. Open `keyword_spam.ipynb` in Google Colab (GPU runtime – A100 preferred; T4
    works with smaller batch sizes).
 2. Execute the notebook from top to bottom.
-The cells are organised into the following sections (key narrative extras included by default):
+The first setup cells automatically clone this repository into the Colab runtime so that `utils.py`, `data/`, and other assets are available (`sys.path` is updated for you).
+The cells are organised into the following sections (key narrative extras included by default): following sections (key narrative extras included by default):
    - **Executive Introduction** – concise overview of the problem, target, and approach.
    - **Junior Notebook Review (Old Way)** – small, concrete examples showcasing weaknesses